rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 This view of cognition is divided into two key parts...

-* **World Model** - our internal model of the world and its mechanisms.
+* **World Model** - our internal model of the world and ourselves.
-* **Value Assessment** - our value judgement of what we perceive in the model, i.e. how we feel about it.
+* **Value Assessment** - our value judgement of what we perceive in the model i.e. how we feel about it.

 ## World Model